 Our Vision The Valley Industrial Association will be recognized by our manufacturing members as an integral resource contributing to their ongoing success.
 Our Mission The VIA will add value to its member companies by providing strategic resources and educational and networking opportunities that help our members meet or exceed their business objectives.

-Current Structure and Initiatives Today’s VIA is served by a staff of three (president, office manager, program manager).
+Current Structure and Initiatives Today’s VIA is served by a staff of five (president, vice president - workforce development, director of operations, membership director and marketing coordinator).
 The board of directors has 20 members, who represent the composition of the VIA membership, including small, medium and large manufacturers.
 Key services:

 Education and training organized by job function.

-Benchmarking for Excellence Survey, a tool for members self evaluation based on best practices.
+Benchmarking for Excellence Survey, a survey tool for self evaluation based on best practices.

 Biennial employee practices and benefits survey, also focused where our members are located.